 Marking a turning point in her artistic career, Howling Silence, the new album by Russian and Parisian jazz saxophonist Olga Amelchenko, embodies the emotional depths of her personal challenges, combining virtuoso performances with breathtaking interaction.

 Born in Russia, shaped by years in Germany, and now immersed in the Paris jazz scene, Olga finds her voice.
 She draws on her rich background to create music imbued with both resilience and passion.
-Inspired by masters such as Coltrane, Henderson and Turner, her saxophone becomes deeply intimate and resonant.
+Inspired by masters such as John Coltrane, Joe Henderson and Mark Turner, her saxophone becomes deeply intimate and resonant.
 At the centre of the album, her sound anchors the emotional landscape.
 Around it, a subtle interplay between acoustic and electric textures slowly takes shape.
 Supported by piano, bass and drums, this dialogue weaves a dense and expressive emotional fabric.

 She is surrounded by loyal collaborators: drummer Jesus Vega, bassist Etienne Renard, pianist Enzo Carniel, and guest guitarist Matthew Stevens.
 Olga’s creative process combines spontaneity and rigour, each short, precise track telling a fragment of a larger story – between struggle, hope and rebirth.